hooman-lohrasb/Collection/Aseembly/README.md

     $ nasm -f elf32 sample.asm -o sample.o
     $ ld -m elf_i386 sample -o sample

-## Just a liitle bit of explanation
+## Just a little bit of explanation

 with **-f** we specify the format ( in our case it's x86 which we write it as **elf32** ) to see all valid formats in nasm you can run: